Japanese cuisine beginner’s guide | 28 most used cooking ingredients

 Japanese roasted sesame oil

-The sesame oils used as a flavoring ingredient in Japanese dishes is made from roasted sesame seeds.
+The sesame oils used as a flavoring ingredient in Japanese dishes are made from roasted sesame seeds.

-Roasted sesame oil has a lightly brown color to sometimes a darker reddish color and usually the deeper the color the more flavor it has.
+Roasted sesame oil has a light brown color to sometimes a darker reddish color and usually the deeper the color the more flavor it has.